CODE Function in Excel

 - The return type of CODE Function is a numeric value.

 - It is actually the inverse of the CHAR function in excel. the CHAR function returns the corresponding character from a numeric ASCII value.

-- You might observe a different output than the one shown in our examples on a Mac OS because Mac OS uses Macintosh character set while windows use ANSI character set.
+- You might observe a different output than the one shown in our examples on a Mac OS because Mac OS uses the Macintosh character set while windows use the ANSI character set.